wing5wong/artisan-whs-static/source/_announcements/2020-06-08_alert-level-1.md

 ---
 #### Alert Level 1

-New Zealand will be at Alert Level 1 on Tuesday 9 June.
+New Zealand changed to Alert Level 1 on Tuesday 9 June.

-The Government has announced that New Zealand can safely move out of Alert Level 2 at 11:59pm on Monday 8 June.
+The Government announced that New Zealand could safely move out of Alert Level 2 at 11:59pm on Monday 8 June.

 [Covid-19 Alert Level 1 announcement.](https://uniteforrecovery.govt.nz/updates-and-resources/latest-updates/new-zealand-moved-to-alert-level-1-on-tuesday-9-june/)